Hairer-Quastel universality for KPZ -- polynomial smoothing mechanisms, general nonlinearities and Poisson noise: Regularity Structures

 where the proportionality constant is independent of $x$, $y\in\RR\times\TT$ and $\eps$.
 Moreover, all the estimates hold if we replace $P_\eps$ by $K_\eps$. \end{prop} \begin{proof} The proof is essentially the same as \cite[Remark~4.11]{general_discrete}.
 We only provide details for the estimate \eqref{e:kernel_singularity'}.
 The estimate \eqref{e:kernel_singularity} can be treated similarly, and the estimate \eqref{e:kernel_x-y} is a direct consequence of \eqref{e:kernel_singularity'}.

 For convenience, we provide the proof for Green's function on the whole space $\RR^2$.
-The proof for Green's function on $\RR\times \TT$ is similar, which only need to replace the integral with respect to $k$ by the form of summation and use the discrete version of integration by parts.
+The proof for Green's function on $\RR\times \TT$ is similar, which only need to replace the integral with respect to $k$ by the form of summation (except the case $k=l=0$ since in this case the $0$-th Fourier mode does not decay in $x_0$) and use the discrete version of integration by parts.
 By the definition of $\lL_\eps$, we have

-By $e^{-r} \lesssim r^{-m}$ for $r>0$ and $\qQ(r)\gtrsim r^2$, we obtain $|\d_1^m \d_2^\ell P_\eps (x)| \lesssim |x_0|^{-m-\frac{\ell+1}{2}}$.
+By $e^{-r} \lesssim r^{-m}$ for $r>0$ and $\qQ(r)\gtrsim r^2$, we obtain $|\d_0^m \d_1^\ell P_\eps (x)| \lesssim |x_0|^{-m-\frac{\ell+1}{2}}$.
 We then need to demonstrate that $\d_0^m \d_1^\ell P_\eps (x) \lesssim |x_1|^{-2m-\ell-1}$.

 First we consider the case $x_0>\eps^2$.
 Let $c\coloneqq\eps/\sqrt{x_0} \in (0,1)$.
 We can write $\d_0^m \d_1^\ell P_\eps (x)$ as